 Prerequisites:Graduate standing or permission of instructor.
 Advanced mathematical sophistication is not assumed.

 Web Content:Handouts, lecture notes, and readings posted through Blackboard system.

 Homework:See syllabus link in "Topics" above for specific details about homework.

 Projects:Required.
 Team-based semester project, with project overview and final paper.

 Textbooks:Official textbook information is now listed in the Schedule of Classes.
 NOTE: Textbook information is subject to be changed at any time at the discretion of the faculty member.
 If you have questions or concerns please contact the academic department.

-Tentative: Required texts posted through Blackboard system.
+Tentative: Required texts posted through Brightspace system.
 Supplemental text: "Thinking in Systems", D. H. Meadows.